osandov/drgn/docs/api_reference.rst

         :param element_type_names: Include the type names of array elements.
             Defaults to ``False``.
         :type element_type_names: bool or None
+        :param members_same_line: Place multiple structure, union, and class members on the same line if they fit within the specified number of ``columns``.
+Defaults to ``False``.
+        :type members_same_line: bool or None
+        :param elements_same_line: Place multiple array elements on the same line if they fit within the specified number of ``columns``.
+            Defaults to ``True``.
+        :type elements_same_line: bool or None
         :rtype: str

 .. function:: NULL(prog, type)